 A deal for the operation and management of the Padma Multipurpose Bridge has been signed.
 The Korea Expressway Corp.
 (KEC), a South Korean corporation running the toll roads of South Korea, was awarded the project, for the first time among South Korea’s state-run enterprises.
 The operator of the expressway recently stated that it had signed a deal worth 100 billion (US$ 78.7 million with the Bangladesh Bridge Authority.

 As per the terms of the deal, the Korea Expressway Corp. will install an intelligent traffic management system at the Padma Multipurpose Bridge.
 This system is known as “Hi-pass” and it is also a prepaid system for expressways utilized in South Korea.
-The deal also states that after the opening of the bridge, KEC will carry out various tasks that include safety patrols, toll collection, road structure maintenance as well as disaster management.
+The deal also states that after the opening of the bridge, KEC will carry out various tasks that include safety patrols, toll collection, road structure maintenance as well and disaster management.

 Proposed Toll Rates Might Remain for Padma Multipurpose Bridge